ZhgChg.Li

 GAS Web App Relay Station

-• Mobile version support.
+• Support Mobile Version.

 Main Responsibilities

-Operational Requirements: Supports both mobile and desktop.
+Operation Requirements: Support both mobile and desktop devices.

 Online Demo Web App